mobilabsolutions/stash-sdk-ios/README.md

 ### Registering a PayPal account

-Currently, only the Braintree PSP allows registering a PayPal account.
+Currently, only the Braintree PSP allows registering a PayPal account and it is only possible to register a PayPal payment method using the provided module UI.

 #### Setup for app switch